maeddes/hse-24-winter/LABS.md

 In this lab, you will design and implement either a frontend or backend application using your chosen framework, adhering to core principles of distributed systems and cloud-native development.
 Follow the instructions carefully, ensuring proper external configuration and applying the 12-factor methodology.

+Put your names, repos and technologies into the spreadsheet.
+Don't reuse technologies already listed.

 ### **General Requirements**

 1. **Application Setup**